appleinautumn/atm-simulation/README.md

 - Makes a deposit for the current active session.
 - Throws an error if the amount is not a number.
 - Throws an error if the current active session is empty.
 - Throws an error if the account does not exist.
-(For some reason after you login, the account data is lost in the database).
+(For some reason after you login, the account data is missing in the database).

 ### Transfer